A rich marine ecosystem

 Overfishing and invasive species

 With 800,000 visitors for 120,000 inhabitants in 2019 in the Cyclades, tourism is taking a heavy toll on the environment.
-This is particularly the case in the sea, where natural fish stocks have declined sharply with the doubling of the number of tourists since 2010.
-As a result, fishermen are forced to go further afield to fill their nets and restaurants are increasingly sourcing their supplies from outside the archipelago.
-Fish such as gilthead and gilthead bream now come almost exclusively from farms in the Peloponnese or Evia.
+This is particularly true at sea, where natural fish stocks have declined sharply as tourist numbers have doubled since 2010.
+As a result, fishermen are forced to go further afield to fill their nets, and restaurants are increasingly sourcing from outside the archipelago.
+Fish such as gilthead and gilthead bream now come almost exclusively from farms in the Peloponnese and Evia.
 The unexpected effect of this crisis is that, since 2020, Greek fish farming has taken first place in the EU and third place worldwide.
 This means that wild fish from the Cyclades has become rare and very expensive.
-Another consequence: since the 2010s, invasive species from the Indian Ocean via the Suez Canal have proliferated and are threatening the ecosystem of the southern archipelago, such as the truncated-tailed rabbitfish (Siganus luridus) and the magnificent but dangerous flying scorpion fish (Pterois volitans).
-Thus, in Santorini and Amorgos, a campaign has been launched to encourage the fishing and consumption of these invasive species.
+Another consequence: since the 2010s, invasive species from the Indian Ocean via the Suez Canal have proliferated, threatening the ecosystem in the south of the archipelago, such as the truncated-tailed rabbitfish (Siganus luridus) and the magnificent but dangerous flying scorpionfish (Pterois volitans).
+In Santorini and Amorgos, a campaign has been launched to encourage the fishing and consumption of these invasive species.

 Garrigue and scrubland